AIA Brazos supports the community in the following ways:

 - The Chapter has endowed a scholarship for a student at Texas A&M University College of Architecture.

-- Architecture in Schools - brings local professionals into two fourth grade classrooms for special opportunities to learn more about how our communities are built.
+- Architecture in Schools - brings local professionals into fourth grade classrooms to bring students special opportunities to learn more about how our communities are built as well as develop problem solving, spacial awareness, and critical thinking skills.

 What an Architect Can Do for You